The heat kernel on the diagonal for a compact metric graph: Preliminaries

-This accounts for the limit when $q$ does not lie on the initial or final edges of $p$.
+This accounts for the limit when $q$ does not lie on the initial or final edges of $\gamma$.
 If $q$ does lie on one or both of these edges, then the same factor occurs.
-This can be derived, as above, by combining paths with a short bounce at $v_0$ with corresponding paths that terminate at $q$ directly.
+This can be derived, as in the case shown in Figure~\ref{type2.fig}, by combining paths with a short bounce at $v_0$ with corresponding paths that terminate at $q$ directly.

 The argument for uniform convergence was given in \cite[Cor.~3.4]{KPS:2007}.
 Let $a_0$ denote the minimum edge length of $G$.
 The set $\paths(q_1,q_2)$ contains at most 3 paths which do not contain a true edge (of the original graph without artificial vertices).
 If $G$ has $m$ edges, then the number of paths that contain $k$ full edges is bounded by $m^k$.
 The contribution to the sum from the paths that contain at least one true edge is bounded by